Ananda Sen, PhD

 - M.S., Statistics, Indian Statistical Institute, Calcutta, India, 1987

 - B.S., Statistics, Indian Statistical Institute, Calcutta, India, 1985

-- My primary area of methodological research is analysis of recurrent event data in both biomedical and engineering contexts.
-I also work in the areas of competing risks, and accelerated failure time modeling.
-As a faculty in the Department of Family Medicine, I am heavily involved in collaborative projects in a variety of topics including health services research, management of mental health, cancer prevention through behavioral intervention and lifestyle modification.
-As a biostatistician on the GI SPORE of the University of Michigan Comprehensive Cancer Center, my applied collaborations have focused on studies of biomarker discovery and dietary interventions in gastrointestinal cancers.
+As a joint faculty in Michigan Medicine, I am heavily involved in collaborative projects in a variety of topics including cancer prevention through behavioral and lifestyle interventions, health services research, women's health, disability research.
+My applied collaborations as a primary biostatistician supporting the work of the GI oncology group at the University of Michigan Rogel Cancer Center have focused on studies of biomarker discovery and dietary interventions in gastrointestinal cancers.

-- Sen A., Lee S-Y, Gillespie BW, Kazerooni EA, Goodsitt MM, , Rosenman KD, Lockey JE, Meyer CA, Petsonk EL, Wang ML, Franzblau A. (2010).
-Comparing film and digital radiographs for reliability of pneumoconiosis classifications: a modeling approach.
-Academic Radiology 511-519.
+Sen A, Lee S-Y, Gillespie BW, Kazerooni EA, Goodsitt MM, Rosenman KD, Lockey JE, Meyer CA, Petsonk EL, Wang ML, Franzblau A. Comparing film and digital radiographs for reliability of pneumoconiosis classifications: A modeling approach.
+Acad Radiol, 17(4):511-19, 2010.

 Phone: 734-998-7120 (ext.
 344)